What Is a Nature Preschool?

 The most prominent nature preschools in the

-30 of these, and they are scattered across the country, in places like
+30 to 40 of these, and they are scattered across the country, in places like

 There are undoubtedly many other less-visible, private preschools that also follow similar philosophies, using nature-based play as the central component of their curriculum, but most of these are not known beyond their immediate communities.
 However, as understanding of the effectiveness and success of nature preschools grow, their numbers are gradually increasing.